Weak and strong mean-field limits for stochastic Cucker-Smale particle systems

 for some coefficients $b, c : \mathbb{R}^d \times \mathbb{R}^d \to \mathbb{R}^d$ and $\sigma : \mathbb{R}^d \to \mathbb{R}^{d \times d}$ .
 The particles in \myref{model} are subject to two noises of different nature: some individual noise dragged by $B^i_t$ and some common noise dragged by $\beta_t$.
 The case $c(x,y) = c(x)$ corresponds to a noisy environment (as in \myref{pert2}) whereas the case $c(x,y) = c(x-y)$ corresponds to a noisy interaction (as in \myref{pert3}).

 For simplicity purposes, from this point on we choose to only consider a "one-dimensional" common noise $c(x,y) \circ d\beta_t$.
 It may of course be replaced with a more general $\sum_{k=1}^\infty c_k(x,y) \circ d\beta^k_t$.
-The results presented in this paper will still hold, provided essentially that the assumptions made here on $c$ are satisfied by all $c_k$, with constants which are square-summable over $k$, as suggested in \myref{ass_phi}. ~~\\
+The results presented in this paper will still hold, provided essentially that the assumptions made here on $c$ are satisfied by all $c_k$, with constants which are square-summable over $k$, as suggested in \myref{ass_phi}.
+In view of usual stochastic mean-field results, it is natural to expect that the limiting equation for the empirical measure $\mu_t^N$ associated to \myref{model} as $N$ goes to infinity is given by